wazuh/wazuh-documentation/source/packaging/generate-osx-pacakge.rst

  # ./generate_wazuh_packages.sh -b v3.10.2 -s /tmp -j 6

-This will also build a 3.10.2 package and store it in ``/tmp`` but will use 6 jobs to comile the sources.
+This will also build a 3.10.2 package and store it in ``/tmp`` but will use 6 jobs to compile the sources.

 .. code-block:: console

  # ./generate_wazuh_packages.sh -b v3.10.2 -s /tmp -j 6 -c

-In adition to the previous settings this will generate a ``.sha512`` file containing the checksum of the package.
+In addition to the previous settings this will generate a ``.sha512`` file containing the checksum of the package.